 Certain states in India also levy a tax on every person engaged in any profession, trade, calling or employment in the said state.
-Every person liable to pay professional tax is required to obtain an enrolment certificate under the professional tax laws and undertake necessary compliance in this regard.
+Every person liable to pay professional tax is required to obtain an enrolment certificate under the professional tax laws and undertake necessary compliance under the appropriate state laws.

 Further, every company is also required to withhold professional tax on behalf of its employees and deposit the same with the government exchequer.
 The rate of tax is dependent on the number of employees and their monthly salaries.
 Every such company is also required to obtain a registration certificate in its capacity as an employer and also obtain an enrolment certificate.
-The rate slabs of professional tax vary from state to state subject to the maximum of INR 2,500 (approx. USD 34) per employee per annum.
+The rate slabs of professional tax varies from state to state, subject to the maximum of INR 2,500 (approx. USD 30) per employee per annum [this is consistent in the state legislations]